 This is a vital skill for all members of the out-of-hours emergency team.
 In emergency cases, clients are often distressed and upset.
 If the case goes well and it’s a positive result, they will be hugely appreciative.
 But when this isn’t the case, and it is a difficult and emotional experience for them, you must still be there to offer support and care.
 Again, this can be very rewarding to feel you have made a real difference to someone at a very distressing time.

-What do you enjoy most about being head of veterinary standards at Vets Now?
+What do you enjoy most about your role at Vets Now?

 If you could give one piece of advice to veterinary undergraduates what would it be?